macalinao/simplyian.com/source/_posts/2015-01-07-Hacking-Gmail-to-use-custom-domains-for-free.md

 Type in the desired SMTP credentials.

-Next, go to [the Accounts tab in your GMail Settings][gmail-settings-accounts] and click "Add another email address you own".
+Next, go to [the Accounts tab in your Gmail Settings][gmail-settings-accounts] and click "Add another email address you own".
 Once you open this window, enter the email address you wish to send from.

 ![Add Email][add-email]